Start With a Real Scenario

 With a chatbot: The customer gets routed to a chat widget, types their question, and receives a reply that says something like "Thank you for reaching out!
 You can track your order using the link in your confirmation email."
 The customer already checked that link.
 It says "in transit."
 They're no more informed than when they started.
 Someone on your team still has to step in.

-With an AI agent: The moment the email lands, the agent reads it, queries your order management system, identifies that the shipment is delayed at a distribution center, pings the warehouse Slack channel to flag the issue, updates the customer's CRM record with the delay note, drafts a proactive apology email with a revised delivery estimate and a 10% discount code, sends it to the customer, and schedules a follow-up task for 48 hours later to confirm delivery.
-All of this happens in under 90 seconds, before anyone on your team has even had a chance to read the original email.
+With an AI agent: The moment the email lands, the agent reads it, queries your order management system, identifies that the shipment is delayed at a distribution center, pings the warehouse Slack channel to flag the issue, updates the customer's CRM record, drafts a proactive apology email with a revised delivery estimate and a 10% discount code, sends it, and schedules a follow-up task for 48 hours later to confirm delivery.
+All of this happens in under 90 seconds, before anyone on your team has even read the original email.

 What Chatbots Actually Are

-Chatbots have been around since the 1960s — ELIZA, the original rule-based conversation simulator, was built at MIT in 1966.
+Chatbots have been around since the 1960s.
 The modern versions are dramatically more capable thanks to large language models, but the fundamental architecture is still reactive and single-turn.

 The Two Flavors of Chatbot